 Then home for a shower and glass of wine, followed by dinner.
 It doesn’t have to be fancy, but I sure don’t want to cook.
 Ideally the restaurant is somewhere close, where I can walk or bike so having a drink isn’t a problem.
 (Stalker here can report that Leigh ended up going to Bread and Circus for dinner with @NatureRocksEH.)

 The day is finished with either homemade coconut cake or fresh raspberry pie.
 Pretty simple.
 And perfection in my books.
 Follow Leigh’s adventures on: Hike Bike Travel.

-Healthy birthday party ideas in Calgary
+Healthy birthday party ideas

 I’d hit the Calgary Farmers Market in the morning, where I’d get a coffee from Analog, a Veggie Delight Bagel from Waynes Bagels (on pumpernickel, of course!), then a gluten-free pineapple carrot muffin from Delissitude Bakery from Renee, and lastly, a ginger shot from Cherry pit.
 I love walking around and seeing all the delicious items the local vendors have.